 The Resort requests that you check-out by 11:00 a.m.
 If you would like help with your luggage, you should contact Bell Services as soon as the day before but no later than 30 minutes prior to leaving your room.
 They can also help you with airport shuttle reservations or taxi service, or you can contact Guest Services.

 If you are paying for your stay with a credit card, you will be given the option of using Express Checkout.
 All outstanding Resort charges will be processed on your card, and an itemized receipt delivered to your door prior to 8:00 on the day of departure.
-There is no need for you to return to the front desk, and the Resort ID/key cards can be kept as souvenirs of your visit.
+There is no need for you to return to the front desk, and the Magic Bands can be kept as souvenirs of your visit.

 Why should I choose the Riverside over another Resort?